ESG Questionnaire Response - Ninety One

 As active stewards of our client's capital, we believe it is not only our duty to engage with companies, but that these engagements can form a critical input in our fundamental research.

 Our engagement strategy targets specific holdings and material ESG themes that are significant to the firm, the investment team, and our clients.
 We do not engage with every company in our portfolio.
 We are also realistic with how much influence we can have, as this can be dependent on our shareholding in the company.
-Therefore, the trigger to engage with a company is if we believe that our involvement will mitigate a material risk (financial or reputational) and/or catalyze an alpha-positive outcome.
-Our approach to engagement therefore prioritizes companies that have experienced a development that could potentially materially impact their intrinsic value or proactive engagement where we believe we can add to shareholder value.
+Therefore, the trigger to engage with a company is if we believe that our involvement will mitigate a material risk (financial or reputational) and/or catalyse an alpha-positive outcome.
+Our approach to engagement therefore prioritises companies that have experienced a development that could potentially materially impact their intrinsic value or proactive engagement where we believe we can add to shareholder value.
 For instance, the work undertaken through our TPAs combined with the deep, subjective understanding of our investment analysts, can help us to pre-empt potential issues through engagement.
 We document dialogue with companies, and monitor and report on engagements, measuring success and outcomes against initial objectives, such as commitment to, or enactment of, actual changes by management in strategy or reporting, disclosure and transparency.
 We also report on goal progress to our clients.

 Portfolio construction